X

 His curveball has a pitiful 16.7% whiff rate and a 6-degree average launch angle against.
 McGreevy primarily uses the curveball against lefties, but he also has a cutter and changeup that he can use, and he should probably throw those instead.
 The curveball seems like it could be a liability for McGreevy, and his arsenal is deep enough that he doesn’t need to rely on it too often.

 When it comes to dominance, McGreevy will leave something to be desired.
 He just won’t rack up the strikeouts like we want in fantasy baseball.
 But he does do a few things well enough that could give him some value.
 He does an excellent job at limiting walks, sporting a 1.40 BB/9 on the year and a 1.80 BB/9 at Triple-A this season.
-He has routinely kept his walk rates below 6% and this looks like a repeatable skill for McGreevy, one that could have him help in the WHIP department.
+He has routinely kept his walk rates below 6% and this looks like a repeatable skill for McGreevy, one that could help him in the WHIP department.

 He’s also done an excellent job of keeping the ball in the yard, having allowed just three home runs in eight appearances so far.
-This is another skill that McGreevy has shown throughout the minors and I think can translate to the major leagues.
+This is another skill that McGreevy has shown throughout the minors, and I think can translate to the major leagues.
 McGreevy also has an average exit velocity under 90 mph against all of his pitches besides the four-seam fastball, which is unfortunately getting crushed for a 95.7 mph average exit velocity.
 Limiting walks, home runs, and hard contact isn’t a sexy profile, but it can work.
-McGreevy is probably a better real life pitcher than a fantasy pitcher, as he profiles as a groundball inducing, innings eater type.
+McGreevy is probably a better real-life pitcher than a fantasy pitcher, as he profiles as a groundball-inducing, innings-eater type.

 Verdict:

 Stuff-wise, McGreevy is a little underwhelming.
 His best pitch is probably the sweeper, but it pales in comparison to some of the nasty sweepers we see on major league mounds.
-It doesn't generate whiffs and the expected stats are a little suspect.
+It doesn't generate whiffs, and the expected stats are a little suspect.
 His four-seam fastball is getting absolutely hammered and could be a liability for McGreevy on the mound.
 His arsenal is deep enough that McGreevy may be able to get away from his four-seamer and rely on his sinker and cutter, especially against lefty-heavy lineups.

 McGreevy’s stuff may not blow anyone away, but he does have some valuable skills.
 He rarely issues a walk, and it’s tough to take him deep.
-He also limits hard contact for the most part, and has been an above average groundball pitcher through the minors.
-Still, he’s had a few blowups already making it tough to trust him in any given start.
+He also limits hard contact for the most part and has been an above-average groundball pitcher through the minors.
+Still, he’s had a few blowups already, making it tough to trust him in any given start.
 His next start is scheduled for home against the Rockies, and it doesn’t get much better than that.
 You can probably get away with streaming him there, but I don’t want to use him much beyond the occasional stream.

 Joey Cantillo, Cleveland Guardians – 13% Rostered